apptainer/singularity-userdocs/singularity_and_docker.rst

 TLDR (Too Long Didn’t Read)
 ---------------------------

-You can shell, import, run, and exec.
+You can shell, import, run, and exec Docker images directly from the Docker Registry.

 .. code-block:: none